Jake-mc221/JakeMcAndrew221.github.io/index.md

 In the beginning of the year I decided I wanted to make programming/coding into a career, since I have only finished year 12 and have no formal qualifications, I knew I had to go for a bachelor degree.
 I spent months trying to find the best degree and university to suit my needs, I ultimately settled on RMIT after reading many positive reviews from past students.
 I also like that RMIT had the option to study online through OUA

-I expect to learn to make myself employable so I can obtain my dream career as a software developer, I also would like to further my coding/programming skills through maybe learning a new programming language.
+I expect to learn to make myself employable so I can obtain my dream career as a software developer, I also would like to further my coding/programming skills through maybe learning a new programming language.<br />

 ## Ideal job
 [Link](https://defencecareers.nga.net.au/cp/index.cfm?event=jobs.checkJobDetailsNewApplication&returnToEvent=jobs.processJobSearch&jobid=C51FA79E-F9DE-D26D-964B-ADCF1FCC63E0)<br />